11 min read

 During an anxiety attack, I recognize that I am not the best operator of my mind.

 Therefore, despite a decade of meditating regularly with various non-guided modalities, in moments of anxiety/panic, I release my white knuckle grip and let someone else take the wheel.
 My ego curls up in the backseat and accepts the ride.
-It relieves the pressure of making the “right” decision or doing the “right thing” when I’m in no condition to so.
+It relieves the pressure of making the “right” decision or doing the “right thing” when I’m in no condition to do so.

 My overactive survival drive has a chance to reset.